Legit-Health/dapi-sdk-php/Readme.md

 - `questionnaires` is an object of the class `LegitHealth\Dapi\MediaAnalyzerArguments\Questionnaires\Questionnaires` with the values of the scoring systems to be evaluated.

-Once you've created a `PredictArguments` object, you can send the request in this way:
+Once you've created a `FollowUpArguments` object, you can send the request in this way:

 ```php
 $mediaAnalyzer = new MediaAnalyzer(